Finding your Eczema Trigger: Environmental, Physical or Chemical?

 Eczema often runs in families – frequently along with asthma and other hyper-reactive illnesses.
 These ties to family traits identify the genetic link that can play a part in the development of hypersensitive and reactive skin.
+In this article we round up various eczema triggers, and share ways to minimise the impact these triggers may have on your whanau's eczema.
+We've researched to find what chemical, environmental and physical triggers to avoid to reduce those awful eczema flare ups, and help support healthy skin.

 Environmental triggers of eczema

 Your environment plays a large part in eczema sensitivity, and can be what sets off a dormant family trait.
 If you have eczema, a tendency towards sensitive skin, or family members who suffer from skin irritations, you may want to reduce the environmental factors that contribute, in an attempt to reduce flare-ups.
-This is where natural cleaning choices can make a big difference.

 Home is where we spend so much of our time and is often one of the most toxic largely due to big brand cleaners.
 Subtle changes to the chemical burden in our homes can significantly reduce our overall exposure.
-This is even more true for children who use the home environment differently to adults; they are often on the floor or closer to the ground where dust and toxins settle and so often have everything in site in their mouth.
+This is even more true for children who use the home environment differently to adults; they are often on the floor or closer to the ground where dust and toxins settle and so often have everything in sight in their mouth.
 Add this to a babe with a tendency towards eczema and the whole problem is compounded!

 An easy starting place is in the laundry.
 For a relatively minor change in routine you can reap massive rewards.
 Just think, the clothes we wear, the towels we dry ourselves with, the sheets we sleep in, are all washed in laundry powder that is potentially chemically laden.
 Our skin has close to 24/7 contact with the chemical residues of laundering.
 So choose your products carefully.
 When you or your little one is suffering from red, itchy and broken skin it is vitally important that what you launder with is not aggravating the situation.